Zalaya/Mole/README.md

 Mole also includes a **PowerShell version** for native Windows users.
 It supports the **same options and behavior** as the Bash version: `-o`, `-b`, and `[root_directory]`.

+> [!WARNING]
-⚠️ **Remote execution with parameters is not fully supported in PowerShell.
-Use the script locally.**
+> ⚠️ Remote execution with parameters is not fully supported in PowerShell.
+Use the script locally.

 ---